Last Updated on October 19, 2020You may have noticed that when you have a laptop computer on your lap, your legs can get very warm.

 Toasted skin syndrome is a mottled brownish skin discoloration that results after prolonged exposure to heat radiation, and can occur through laptop use.
 Under a microscope, Toasted Skin Syndrome resembles skin damaged by long-term sun exposure, and can be very long-lasting.

 What Causes Toasted Skin Syndrome?

-The authors of the paper stress that the incidence of toasted skin syndrome is likely to increase in the future due to the growing popularity of laptop and notebook computers.
-They also point out that in this case the 12-year old patient had only used his laptop for a comparatively short period, which suggests that a child’s skin is likely to be more heat sensitive than that of an adult, which is something that parents should consider when purchasing computers for their children.
+Researchers stress that the incidence of toasted skin syndrome is likely to increase in the future due to the growing popularity of laptops and iPads.
+A child’s skin is likely to be more heat sensitive than that of an adult, which is something that parents should consider when purchasing computers for their children.

-While some manufacturers, such as Apple, Dell and Hewlett Packard, include warnings of the dangers of using a laptop on the lap in their user-guides, the authors recommend that all laptops should carry warning labels alerting users of the potential dangers.
-However, they also note that the condition is preventable by placing heat protection between the laptop base and the users’ body.
+While some manufacturers, such as Apple, Dell and Hewlett Packard, include warnings of the dangers of using a laptop on the lap in their user-guides, some researchers assert that all laptops should carry warning labels.
+However, the condition is preventable by placing heat protection between the laptop base and the user’s body.